Shrimp Pasta with Grilled Tomatoes and Shrimp!

 You will need skewers for this recipe, so if you use wooden ones be sure to soak them in water for at least 30 minutes before you grill!

-- Prepare the pasta – boil the pasta according to the package directions.
+The first step is to start the linguine.
+Prepare the pasta according to package directions.

-- Make the sauce – melt the butter in a saucepan.
+Make the sauce by melting the butter in a saucepan.
 Add the drained linguini plus 1/4 cup of the water that you boiled it in.
 Toss the pasta in the butter sauce to coat it evenly.

-- Bring it all together – remove the shrimp and tomatoes from the skewers and toss them with the pasta.
+Now it’s time to bring it all together.
+Remove the shrimp and tomatoes from the skewers and toss them with the pasta.
 Garnish the shrimp pasta with chopped fresh basil and grated Parmesan.

 If you have any additional questions comment below and we will do our best to answer your questions!